 The Fort LeBoeuf Historic Campus is one square block at the south end of Waterford, PA standing on the former site of 3 Forts, French (1753), British (1760), and American (1796).
 It is owned and cared for by the Fort LeBoeuf Historical Society.
 Each location represents a different chapter in the growth of Waterford.
-The Campus is open for tours from April to December by donation and other hours by appointment.
+The Campus is open for free tours during regularly scheduled hours.
 It is also the center of many special events throughout the year.
 The campus includes:

 Before Waterford was an official town, it was the home of Fort LeBoeuf, whose construction began July 11, 1753 by Captain Francois Le Mercier.
 This fort was part of a series of forts built to protect the French interests.
 On December 3, Jacques Legardeur de Saint-Pierre took command, after the death of Mercier.
 The then Governor of Virginia, Robert Dinwiddie, sent a 21-year-old George Washington from Williamsburg to Fort LeBoeuf with seven escorts, to deliver a message to the French demanding they leave what was then considered the Ohio Country.